fwupd/fwupd/plugins/modem-manager/README.md

 If the device supports the 'firehose' update method, it should have QCDM port exposed and the contents of the CAB file should contain 'firehose-rawprogram.xml'.
-The device is then switched to the emergencly download mode (EDL) and flashed with files described in 'firehose-rawprogram.xml'.
+The device is then switched to the emergency download mode (EDL) and flashed with files described in 'firehose-rawprogram.xml'.

 Update protocol: `com.qualcomm.firehose`